-- 1. The tests of the examinations are conducted in written and/or oral form and/or by means of practical exercise, unless the Examination Board has decided otherwise. - 2.
+- 1. The examinations of the programme are taken according to the test types described in Article 1.3 sub h.
+Furthermore, attendance requirements may be set as a prerequisite for assessment, provided that this is well substantiated by the examiner and published in the course manual.
+The Examination Board may allow deviations from this rule. - 2.
 If the Examination Board decides that the form as referred to in the foregoing paragraph shall be different, it will announce this to the students no later than two months before the test is to be held. - 3.
 The elaborations on the form of the tests as referred to in paragraph 1, stated in the most recent version of the study guide for the study programme, constitute an integral part of these Teaching and Examination Regulations, without prejudice to the other provisions set out in these regulations. - 4.
 In exceptional cases the Examination Board may, at the request of the student, decide to permit derogations from the provisions set out in paragraph 1. - 5.
 Physically or sensory impaired students are offered the opportunity to take tests in a manner adapted as far as possible to their individual impairment.
 The Board will, if necessary, obtain expert advice before making a decision.